 The summer before the first year of college.
 It is an interesting summer — for both parents and students.
 There is the anticipation and excitement — but that is coupled with stress, nerves, and the emotions of leaving home and friends behind.
 Parents need to be especially patient — both with themselves and with their students — as everyone navigates this new territory.

-In our last post, we discussed the in-between nature of this summer for both students and parents.
-In this post, we look at some of the concerns that often cause stress for students as they anticipate the launch to college.
+In our last article, we discussed the in-between nature of this summer for both students and parents.
+In this article, we look at some of the concerns that often cause stress for students as they anticipate the launch to college.

 Part of the reason that this summer may be difficult is the myth that it is all about the accomplishment and the excitement.
 The application and admissions process is finally over and your student is in!
 It’s a tremendous accomplishment.
 For years, everything has been focused on this next goal.
 A whole new world awaits, and it is going to be wonderful.
 This is going to be a stress-free, relaxed last summer at home.
 This is a ”summer to remember.”
 The build-up to this summer has been monumental.

-If your student begins to worry about what is to come, to feel insecure about her ability to succeed in college, or to feel sad about leaving friends behind, she may feel as though something is wrong – and as though she is the only one with these feelings.
-She may not want to share her feelings, her friends may feel the same way, but she doesn’t know it.
-She assumes everything is wonderful for everyone else and she is the only one having mixed feelings.
+If your student begins to worry about what is to come, to feel insecure about their ability to succeed in college, or to feel sad about leaving friends behind, they may feel as though something is wrong — and as though they are the only one with these feelings.
+Your student may not want to share their feelings; their friends may feel the same way, but no one admits it.
+Your student assumes everything is wonderful for everyone else and they are the only one having mixed feelings.

 While the anticipation and excitement are real, so are the concerns about what to expect and the emotions of leaving friends behind.
-This may be a confusing summer for everyone, although no one realizes or admits it.
+This may be a confusing summer for everyone, although no one shares their feelings.
 And depending on how your student responds to stress, it may be a difficult summer for everyone.
 If, at times, you feel as though someone must have arrived during the night and replaced the student you know with a new creature that you can’t understand, you are not alone.
 This is the nature of Senior Summer.

 What, exactly, is your student so worried about?
-She wants to go to college, she was accepted, she’s excited.
+They want to go to college, they were accepted and they’re excited.
 What could the problem be?
 Actually, there may be many things on your student’s mind.

 - Will I be able to do the work?
 This is often the #1 fear for many students.
 They’ve heard about the importance of preparing for college and the difficulty of college work.
 They’ve been accepted, but they worry that they will not be able to succeed academically.